loctet/TRAC/artefact.md

 ```bash
 python3 Generate_examples.py --directory tests_dafsms_1 --steps 5 --num_example_for_each 5 --num_tests 30 --incremental_gen True
 ```
-**Warning**: the directory `Examples/random_txt/tests_dafsms_1` in the `Docker` is populated with the models and `csv` files generated for the experiments reported in the paper.
+<span style="color:red">**Warning**:</span> the directory `Examples/random_txt/tests_dafsms_1` in the `Docker` is populated with the models and `csv` files generated for the experiments reported in the paper.
 Executing the command above in the `Docker` would overwrite the files generated for the experiments in our paper.

 The `csv` file containing metadata of each generated example.
 The full description of the metadata is in [section 4 below](#4-documentation).

 ---------------------------------------------------------

-The check of the generated examples starts immediately after the generation is completed.
+Well-formedness check of the generated examples starts immediately after the generation is completed.

-This process allows the auto-generation and checking of DAFSMs models, facilitating the evaluation of `TRAC`.
+The overall process allows the auto-generation and checking of DAFSMs models, facilitating the evaluation of `TRAC`.

 ### **Running a set of examples**
-The following command configuration allows you to check a set of examples in a given sub-repository `<subdir>` in `Examples/random_txt`:
+The following command configuration allows the check of a set of examples in a given sub-repository `<subdir>` in `Examples/random_txt`:

 ```bash
 python3 Random_exec.py --directory <subdir> --number_test_per_cpu 5 --number_runs_per_each 10 --time_out 300000000000